Accreditation Agency Visitors

 Rían’s passions are paediatric and specialist eyecare and he has a keen interest in research, recently being awarded the HRB scholarship for a short summer research project.

-Her aim after graduation is to take her first steps into the world of research, lecturing and clinical practice, as well as to increase the culture around the world of optometry itself for information, educational and prevention purposes.
+Her goals are to take the first steps into the world of research, teaching and clinical practice, and to increase the culture around the world of optometry itself for informational, educational and preventive purposes.

-She loves the challenges of hiking, exploring new realities, gardening, solving codeword puzzles and drinking mocha coffee.
-Her motto is “Estote parati”
+She loves the challenges of hiking, gardening, occasional violin playing, and drinking good mocha coffee.
+Her motto is “Estote parati”.